ellisztamas/1001crosses/readme.md

 be measured by Boxeed in the Czech Republic.
 Since these cohorts are from different maternal environments we also plan to send the F9s and parents from the flowering time experiment when these are mature.

+The data are in `01_data/06_external_seed_size`.

+#### Flowering time (deprecated)

+Joanna Gunis measured flowering time in the F8s.
+We will probably not use these data because parents and F8s were not grown in the same environment, there is on replication, and randomisation is not ideal.

+Data are in `01_data/07_flowering_time_joanna`.

 ## Processing and analysis